FanatiQS/VerbalEyes-Scroll-Controller/src/README.md

 int8_t verbaleyes_initialize()
 ```
 This function is used to connect to a VerbalEyes server and some other configuration setup.
-* The return value is one of three states:
+* The return value is an int8_t with one of three states:
-	* 0: Everything is connected and working.
+	* VERBALEYES_INIT_DONE / false / 0: Everything is connected and working.
-	* 1: It is not connected but is working on it.
+	* VERBALEYES_INIT_WORKING / true / 1: It is not connected but is working on it.
-	* -1: Connecting has failed somehow.
+	* VERBALEYES_INIT_ERROR / -1: Connecting has failed somehow.
-* The return values -1 and 1 does not need to be handled separately and is only available to detect when a fail has occurred.
-This way, they can both be treated as a truthy values.
+* The return value can be processed as a boolean if there is no need for errors handling as errors will automatically result in a retry.
-* If it does not return 0 (false), the functions `verbaleyes_setspeed` and `verbaleyes_resetoffset` are not allowed to be called.
+* If it does not return `VERBALEYES_INIT_DONE / false / 0`, the functions `verbaleyes_setspeed` and `verbaleyes_resetoffset` are not allowed to be called.
 The function `verbaleyes_configure` is however allowed to be called.
 * This function is only allowed to be called if `verbaleyes_configure` returned false.
+* Type `int8_t` is the same as `signed char` on most systems.

 #### verbaleyes_setspeed
 ```c